Addis Ababa, Ethiopia

 If you know any person who remembers the news pre-1991 (the fall of the Derg), this is their image of Ethiopia: famine-stricken and dictator-run.
 Colonel Mengistu Haile Mariam worked his way up the Derg then got rid of all his opponents within it, becoming the unopposed ruler of Ethiopia.
 With that, the Derg changed Ethiopia into a socialist state, taking over all private property, nationalising banks and businesses, resettling villages, and creating communal farms.
 This was supposed to prevent another famine from happening again!
 Instead… let’s return to that annoying song.

 Okay, not yet, but I’m getting there, stay with me.
 Dissention grew within the Derg and the Ethiopian People’s Revolutionary Party (EPRP) became an opposing splinter group, supported by a Tigraian chapter (currently the northernmost state of Ethiopia) and an Eritrean chapter (back then the actual northernmost state of Ethiopia).
 Mengistu’s first response was the Red Terror, detailed very movingly (but propagandistically; I’ll get to that) in the museum in Addis that shares its namesake: breaking three bottles of blood and declaring death to the EPRP in a public speech, he instigated a major crackdown against this opposition in 1977.
 Up to 500,000 people died or disappeared, with many accounts of torture such as sexual assault, removal of fingers and toes, whippings, male and female genital mutilation, dipping in hot oil, and various other unimaginable and indescribable atrocities.
-Many were simply shot on sight without trail, and families wanting to bury their dead were first charged the cost of the bullet that killed their loved one.
+Many were simply shot on sight without trial, and families wanting to bury their dead were first charged the cost of the bullet that killed their loved one.
 As shown in graphic detail in the Red Terror Martyrs’ Museum, mass graves were later found and exhumed.

 The Red Terror only steeled the rebel opposition’s resolve (still socialists, mind you, who later grouped into the EPR Democratic Front), and they continued to fight.
 Meanwhile… back to the song, for real this time.